hneutr/dotfiles/readme.md

 - zsh:
     - fix function loading so I can use 'settex' from within vim
     - fix `fvim` command so that it outputs last line to commandline for repetition
-- meta:
-    - make 'bootstrap.zsh' or something and get rid of dotbot because it's overkill

 ### terminal problems exploration
 a running list of things that are annoying about not using tmux: